WHATS HOT

 Diagnosis and Treatment

 An expecting mother with asthma should be on a long term treatment plan after a doctor does a physical exam and takes her complete history.
-This will the doctor get a idea of what is causing the asthma attacks and plan a course of action to help the mother-to-be manage her condition better.
+This will help the doctor get a good idea of what is causing the asthma attacks and plan a course of action to help the mother-to-be manage her condition better.

 The final product will be an asthma management plan that will include triggers, medications, and emergency contacts.
 This involves identifying the symptoms of asthma, avoiding allergens that trigger attacks, and starting a medical treatment plan to prevent and treat symptoms.
 The asthma management plan will be tailored specifically for each individual person, as asthma triggers and medications can vary from person to person.